The Ultimate SEO and Digital Marketing Resource Network

 Google will want to know your business’s physical location or if your business does not have a storefront or physical location that customers can visit or find on Maps.

-- Next, you will be prompted to enter your business’s location via your address. this should be your primary location, you can add more locations later.
+You will be prompted to enter your business’s location using an address for the Google Business profile installation.
+This address should be your primary location.
+You can always add more locations later.
 This is what will appear on Google search results and the Google Maps app.
-This data allows customers to find your business when they enter search terms into Google.
+This data allows customers to find your business address when they enter local search terms or your brand’s name into Google.

-In addition to helping potential customers nearby discover your business, this information will also show them where you are on a map.
-It also transfers your address over to Google Maps when customers select “Directions” to navigate to your business.
+This information will help potential customers nearby discover your business and show them where you are on a map.
+It will also transfer your business address to Google Maps when customers select “Directions” to navigate to your business.

-If you select No, then Google will prompt you to add your service areas – these are the areas where you provide services in person, via mail, or digitally.
-This option works best for many services industries, such as HVAC, electrical repair and installation, and even mobile veterinarians.
+If you choose “No,” then Google will prompt you to add your service areas.
+These are the areas where you provide services in person, via mail, or digitally.
+This option works best for many service industries, such as HVAC, electrical repair and installation, and even mobile veterinarians.

 You can answer with specific cities or neighborhoods like this: